 - Reports and Publications

 The project involves major excavation and construction activities in a dioxin-contaminated site.
-Current activities include operation of heavy machinery and equipment for excavation, hauling and building.
-The site is also part of an active airport and military base.
+Current activities include operation of heavy machinery and equipment for hauling soils and sediments, as well as operations related to the thermal treatment technology.
+The site is also part of an active airport and military airbase.
 The safety of onsite workers and visitors is critical.
 Therefore, it is required that all visitors receive health and safety training and must be escorted while onsite.

-Given these constraints, USAID emphasizes planning for access to the site by small groups of journalists under these conditions:
+Given these constraints, USAID emphasizes proper planning for access to the site by journalists under the following conditions:

-In general, USAID will seek to minimize disruption to the remediation work by limiting the frequency of visits to one approximately every two weeks.
-Visits by groups will be arranged based on language availability (English or Vietnamese), and media needs (print or audiovisual).
+In general, USAID will seek to minimize disruption to the remediation work by limiting the frequency of visits to one approximately every two to four weeks.
+Visits by groups may be arranged based on language availability (English or Vietnamese) and media needs (print or audiovisual).

-Also for the purpose of ensuring safety and minimizing project disruption, media access will typically occur during 11:30 a.m. - 1:30 p.m. on weekdays.
+For the purpose of ensuring safety and minimizing project disruption, media access will typically occur during 8:30 a.m. - 11:30 a.m. on weekdays only.
 Specifically, these hours are based on the availability of the key personnel needed to provide the required health and safety training to all visitors and to escort the media on the site.